-- Turn off the camera and then use the USB cable that comes with the camera to connect it to your computer. - For details about connecting to the camera and precautions when connecting, see page 16.
+- Turn off the camera and then use the micro USB cable that comes with the camera to connect it to your computer. - For details about connecting to the camera and precautions when connecting, see page 16.

-2. Turn on the camera.
+2. Press [ON/OFF] (Power) to turn on the camera.